apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/encryption.md

   it always removes 16 bytes from non-empty files when declaring the length.
 * `header.x-amz-version-id="zXccFCB9eICszFgqv_paG1pzaUKY09Xa"`: the bucket is versioned; this is the version ID.

-And a directory encrypted with S3-SSE only
+And a directory encrypted with S3-SSE only:

 ```
 bin/hadoop fs -getfattr -d s3a://test-london/user/stevel/target/test/data/sOCOsNgEjv